-- Establish what security measures were in place when the breach occurred; - Assess whether technical or organisational measures can be implemented to prevent the breach happening again; - Consider whether there is adequate staff awareness of security issues and look to fill any gaps through training or tailored advice; - Consider whether its necessary to conduct a privacy or data protection impact assessment; - Consider whether further audits or data protection steps need to be taken; - To update the data breach register; - To debrief governors/management following the investigation.
+- Establish what security measures were in place when the breach occurred; - Assess whether technical or organisational measures can be implemented to prevent the breach happening again; - Consider whether there is adequate staff awareness of security issues and look to fill any gaps through training or tailored advice; - Consider whether it is necessary to conduct a privacy or data protection impact assessment; - Consider whether further audits or data protection steps need to be taken; - To update the data breach register; - To debrief governors/management following the investigation.

-Reporting Data Protection Concerns
+9. Reporting Data Protection Concerns

-Prevention is always better than dealing with data protection as an after-thought.
-Data security concerns may arise at any time and we would encourage you to report any concerns (even if they don't meet the criteria of a data breach) that you may have to The Head of Management Information Services or the DPO.
-This can help capture risks as they emerge, protect the College from data breaches and keep our processes up to date and effective.
+Prevention is always better than dealing with data protection as an afterthought.
+Data security concerns may arise at any time and we would encourage you to report any concerns (even if they don't meet the criteria of a data breach) that you may have to Katie Harris MIS and Data Lead or the DPO.
+This can help capture risks as they emerge, protect the College from data breaches and keep our processes up-to-date and effective.